Make A Bento - Case Study

 To make sure my game isn't too similar to other games, I also searched what other bento games exist.
 I found 5 games, which consisted of puzzle games, cooking games, and games that combine design with other gameplay elements.

-I decided to keep the gameplay focused almost solely on design (similarly to dress-up games).
+I decided to keep the gameplay focused almost solely on design.

 Bento Organizing - simulation game